thijmenadam0/sem-web-final-project/README.md

 ## Data Preparation
 The data used for this project can be found in the trajectory_love.csv file.
 It is data obtained from the GOLEM dataset (https://golemlab.eu/), which is a dataset based on fanfiction.
 This research uses data where fanfiction stories are tagged with trajectory love keywords.
 These are keywords like 'Enemies to Lovers', 'Friends to Lovers' and 'Eventual Romance'.

-After installing the requirements you have to run the prepare_data.py file, to obtain a train, dev and test file.
-These are already included on the GitHub, they are created with a tf-idf vectorizer.
+After installing the requirements you have to run the prepare_data.py file at least once to obtain a train, dev and test file.
+The command below shows the help command, to see all possible uses of this file.
+The prepare data file can prepare a lot of data, but all of this is included on the GitHub.
-You can also run the prepare_data_wTv.py file to get the train, dev and test files for a word2vec vectorizer.
 ```
-python3 prepare_data.py
+python3 prepare_data.py -h

-python3 prepare_data_wTv.py
+usage: prepare_data.py [-h] [-L] [-v {tfidf,w2v,mix}]

+options:
+  -h, --help            show this help message and exit
+  -L, --log_transform   Choose whether to log transform and drop outliers from data.
+  -v {tfidf,w2v,mix}, --vectorizer {tfidf,w2v,mix}
+                        Choose the vectorizer that is used on the textual features in the data.
 ```

 You now have succesfully created the train, dev and test files in a 70, 20, 10 split respectively.